Ricin Fast Facts

 April 17, 2013 - A law enforcement source tells CNN that the letters to President Obama and Senator Wicker contain the same language and read, "To see a wrong and not expose it, is to become a silent partner to its continuance."
 Both letters are signed, "I am KC and I approve this message."

 April 17, 2013 - Lee County, Mississippi, Sheriff Jim Johnson says that a letter received by Judge Sadie Holland has notable similarities to letters sent to President Obama and Senator Wicker.
-Tests are being conducted to see if the letter contains ricin.

-April 17, 2013 - The FBI arrests Paul Kevin Curtis at his home in Corinth, Mississippi on suspicion of sending tainted letters to President Obama and Senator Wicker.
+April 27, 2013 - James Everett Dutschke, of Tupelo, Mississippi, is arrested on suspicion of sending ricin-laced letters to President Barack Obama and others.

-April 18, 2013 - The Justice Department announces that Curtis is being charged with "knowingly depositing for conveyance in the mail and for delivery from any post office any letter, paper, writing or document containing threats to take the life of or to inflict bodily harm upon the President of the United States; and (2) knowingly depositing and causing to be delivered by the Postal Service according to the directions thereon, communications addressed to other persons, and containing a threat to injure the person of others."

-April 23, 2013 - Curtis is released from federal custody.
-His attorney Christi McCoy says her client has been framed by someone who used several phrases Curtis likes to use on social media.
-"I do believe that someone who was familiar and is familiar with Kevin just simply took his personal information and did this to him," McCoy told CNN.
-"It is absolutely horrific that someone would do this."
+May 22, 2013 - Matthew Ryan Buquet is arrested in Spokane, Washington, suspected of sending ricin-laced letters threatening federal Judge Fred Van Sickle.

 May 29, 2013 - Officials intercept a letter sent to President Obama that is similar to letters sent to New York City Mayor Michael Bloomberg and the group Mayors Against Illegal Guns.
-The letters are postmarked Shreveport, Louisiana and are suspected of containing ricin.
+The letters are postmarked Shreveport, Louisiana and are found to contain "very low concentrations" of ricin.

-May 31, 2013 - The FBI confirms that "very low concentrations" of ricin were found on letters sent to President Obama, Mayor Bloomberg and the group Mayors Against Illegal Guns.

-May 31, 2013 - Federal authorities search the home of a Texas man in connection with ricin-tainted letters that were mailed to President Obama and Mayor Bloomberg.
-The man's wife contacted authorities, saying she had found suspicious containers in their home.

 June 3, 2013 - James Everett Dutschke is indicted in the mailing of ricin-laced letters to President Obama, Republican Sen. Roger Wicker of Mississippi and Lee County Judge Sadie Holland.
+He later pleads guilty and is sentenced to 25 years in prison.

 June 7, 2013 - Shannon Richardson, an actress who had a minor role in the TV series "The Walking Dead," is arrested and charged in connection with ricin-tainted letters that were mailed to President Obama and Mayor Bloomberg.
-Richardson initially told authorities that her husband, Nathaniel Richardson, sent the letters.
-He was never charged.

-June 27, 2013 - Shannon Richardson is indicted for sending letters containing ricin to President Obama and Mayor Bloomberg.
+June 27, 2013 - Richardson is indicted for sending letters containing ricin to President Obama and Mayor Bloomberg.

-December 10, 2013 - Shannon Richardson pleads guilty to possession of a toxin for use as a weapon.
+December 10, 2013 - Richardson pleads guilty to possession of a toxin for use as a weapon.
+She is later sentenced to 18 years in prison.

-January 17, 2014 - A jury finds Ray Adams and Samuel Crump of Georgia guilty of plotting to make ricin.

 March 21, 2014 - Georgetown University student, Daniel Harry Milzman, is arrested and charged with possessing a biological toxin after admitting he made ricin in his dorm room.
 Milzman is later sentenced to one year and one day in prison.

 June 4, 2014 - Jeff Boyd Levenderis is convicted of possessing ricin for use as a weapon and also possessing ricin and making false statements to agents of the FBI.
+He is later sentenced to six years in prison.

+November 30, 2017 - Seventy-year-old Betty Miller is arrested and charged with unregistered possession of a select agent.
+Miller told an FBI agent that she was making ricin in her home and testing its effectiveness on other residents of the Wake Robin continuing care retirement community.